wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-example.md

 This example explains how to use the JIRA Connector to create an issue and read it.

-It will have two HTTP API resources, which are `createIssue` and `getIssue`.
+You will use two HTTP API resources, which are `createIssue` and `getIssue`.

 <img src="../../../../assets/img/connectors/jira.png" title="Calling insert operation" width="800" alt="Calling insert operation"/>